API Testing Automation: How and Why Automate Your API Testing Process

 The goal of this testing type is to find holes and flaws in the API that could be used by bad actors.
 Testing for typical security risks like these is part of it.

-• Injection Attacks: Checking for vulnerabilities like SQL injection or cross-site scripting (XSS) that could compromise data integrity or expose sensitive information.
+• Injection Attacks: Checking vulnerability to exploits such as SQL injection or cross-site scripting (XSS) to compromise data integrity or leak sensitive information.

-• Data Integrity: Verifying that data transmitted through the API is encrypted and protected against tampering.
+• Data Integrity: Ensuring that the data received via the API is encrypted and secured from tampering.

 • Authentication and Authorization: Ensuring that access controls are correctly implemented and enforced.